Introducing Larry

 BOOK NOW

-The ghost walks take place on Friday and Saturday nights, meeting at 7.45pm in the East Dean village car park and leaving at 8pm sharp.
-The ghost walk takes around 90 minutes and ends at the Tiger pub which will be open for drinks.
+The ghost walks take place on Friday and Saturday nights, meeting 15 minutes before the start time in the East Dean village car park.
+The ghost walk costs £10 per person, and takes around 90 minutes and ends at the Tiger pub which will be open for drinks.
 Why not have dinner at the Tiger before the walk?